OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 #### Octave

-Octave is now detected searching the file system, and will usually find Octave on Linux.
-If Octave is not detected, the following file path variable must be defined
+Octave is now detected searching the file system.
+If Octave is not detected, the following file path variable must be defined:

 `OCTAVE_CONFIG_EXECUTABLE : d:\octave\Octave-4.0.0\bin\octave-config.exe`